It's probably the most famous dilemma after Chicken or the egg, should I install this dependency in dependencies or in devDependencies?

 (using yarn

-) not accordingly to what suggested by yarn
+) not according to what is suggested by yarn

 itself.